-\For More information on application rate, see Additives section. \\Includes seed disc, ejector wheel, and spring.
+^{}For More information on application rate, see Additives section.

+^{}Includes seed disc, ejector wheel, and spring.

-Bayer Fluency Agent is only required to be used in place of graphite or talc lubricants on vacuum equipped planters that are sowing neonicotinoid treated seeds in Canada.
-Refer to the Bayer Fluency Agent section for more information.
+[†]Bayer Fluency Agent is only required to be used in place of graphite or talc lubricants on vacuum equipped planters that are sowing neonicotinoid treated seeds in Canada.
+Refer to the Bayer Fluency Agent section for more information. ‡Conventional hoppers only, not applicable with bulk fill.

-NOTE: See "Field Check Seed Population" on page 2-32 for more information.
+NOTE: See ""Field Check Seed Population" on page 2-36 for more information.
 Always field check seed population to ensure planting rates are correct.